 There is one WD 4TB My Cloud Personal Network Attached Storage from Amazon with 4TB size and can buy from Amazon for $167.00.
-This Hard drives are coming with a built-in network card and directly connect to home network and transfer files between all devices on the same network.
+Hard drives are coming with a built-in network card and directly connect to a home network and transfer files between all devices on the same network.
 The second low-cost solution is to buy a WiFi router with USB Port (Asus Dual-Band Router with USB from Amazon for $69.00).
-This router USB port can be used to connect the external hard disk to home network.
+This router USB port can be used to connect the external hard disk to the home network.
 You can use this guide to Connect External Hard Disk to Home Network over WiFi.

 Transfer Files between Mac and Windows by Email

 Email file transfer doesn’t need any additional setup or knowledge.
 However, we recommend this as the least solution to transfer files.
-You can send the email attachment from one machine and open the email the in the second machine and download the attached file.
+You can send the email attachment from one machine and open the email in the second machine and download the attached file.
 Emails are capable of attaching large files size in GBs.
 However, emails are still not offering large file transferring like cloud dives or SMTP transfer.
-Please refer our solution to email LARGE file attachment for those who want to transfer large file attachments.
+Please refer to our solution to email LARGE file attachment for those who want to transfer large file attachments.

 Smartphones as Flash Drives to Transfer Files